jeremytammik/tbc/a/1744_2020_sdk_samples.md

 twitter:

-New Revit 2020 SDK samples in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+AttachedDetailGroup, CreateTrianglesTopography, Custom2DExporter, PathOfTravel, ViewTemplateCreation -- new Revit 2020 SDK samples in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/2020sdksamples

 Question: What can we do with the new Revit 2020 API features?
 Well, just like most of the existing functionality, the enhancements and some typical yet simple use cases for them are demonstrated by the updated SDK samples.